Last Updated on 6 July 2023 by Editorial Team

 A fire safety emergency plan should include emergency procedures, escape routes, fire assembly points, and responsibilities of employees and management.

-7. Can employees be held responsible for fire safety in the workplace UK?
+7. Can employees be held responsible for fire safety at work?

 While employees have a responsibility to cooperate with their employer’s fire safety measures, they are not held liable for fire safety in the UK workplace.